VOLTTRON/volttron/docs/source/devguides/walkthroughs/Agent-Authentication-Walkthrough.rst

         roles (delimit multiple entries with comma) []: groups (delimit multiple entries with comma) []: mechanism [NULL]:
-        credentials []: "public-key-for-my-test-agent"
+        credentials []: "encoded-public-key-for-my-test-agent"
         comments []:
         enabled [True]:

-I next sections, we will discuss each argument, its purpose and what all values it can take.
+I next sections, we will discuss each parameter, its purpose and what all values it can take.

 Domain:
 -------
-Domain argument is currently not being used in VOLTTRON and is placeholder for future implementation.
+Domain is the name assigned to locally bound address.
+Domain parameter is currently not being used in VOLTTRON and is placeholder for future implementation.

 Address:
 ---------
 By specifying address, administrator can allow an agent to connect with VOLTTRON only if that agent is running on that address.
-Address argument can take either a string or an array of strings representing ip addresses.
+Address parameter can take either a string or an array of strings representing ip addresses.
 It can also take regular expression representing a subnet address.

 ::